Beyond-Better/bb-tools/GUIDELINES.md

 ---
-title: BB Tools Framework Guidelines
+title: BB Plugin Framework Guidelines
 project: bb-tools
-version: 1.0.0
+version: 1.1.0
 created: 2025-11-02
-updated: 2025-11-02
+updated: 2025-11-04
 purpose: Guidelines for LLM collaboration on bb-tools framework development
+note: Project may be renamed to bb-plugins in future
 ---

-# BB Tools Framework Guidelines
+# BB Plugin Framework Guidelines

 ## Project Purpose and Scope

 ### Overview
-bb-tools (@beyondbetter/tools) is the core framework/library for building tools that work with the Beyond Better (BB) AI assistant.
-This project provides base classes, interfaces, types, and utilities needed to create properly structured BB tools.
+bb-tools (@beyondbetter/tools) is the core framework/library for building plugins that work with the Beyond Better (BB) AI assistant.
+This project provides base classes, interfaces, types, and utilities needed to create properly structured BB plugins containing tools and datasources.

 **IMPORTANT**: These guidelines are for working on the bb-tools framework itself, NOT for users/consumers of the framework.
 The audience is the LLM assisting with framework development, maintenance, and enhancement.

+**NOTE**: This project may be renamed to `bb-plugins` in the future to better reflect its purpose.

 ### Project Goals
 - Provide robust base classes (LLMTool) for tool creation
+- Define standardized plugin structure (.bbplugin format with manifest.json)
+- Support both tool and datasource components within plugins
 - Define standardized interfaces (IProjectEditor, IConversationInteraction)
 - Supply formatting utilities for browser (JSX/Preact) and console (ANSI)
 - Maintain comprehensive type definitions